 The Sustainability Award has been expanded!
-There are now 3 categories and 3 awards.
-Guidelines have also been expanded.
+There are now three categories and three awards.

 Sustainable design conserves resources, preserves ecosystems, optimizes comfort, and reduces environmental impact through high performance, integrated and innovative design, and concern for unique cultural heritage while demonstrating affordability and the potential for replication.